 Gottfried Wilhelm Leibniz Prize

 The Gottfried Wilhelm Leibniz Prize is the most important research award in Germany.
-The Leibniz Programme, established in 1985, aims expand research opportunities of outstanding scientists, relieve them of administrative tasks, and help them employ particularly qualified early career researchers.
+The Leibniz Programme, established in 1985, aims to honour outstanding scientists and academics, expand their research opportunities, and help them employ particularly qualified early career researchers.
 A maximum of €2.5 million is provided per award.
 Prizewinners are first chosen from a slate of nominations put forward by third parties; the Joint Committee selects the actual prizewinners based on a recommendation from the Selection Committee for the Leibniz Programme.

 Prizewinners and award ceremonies